spacetelescope/jdaviz/docs/notebook/export_data.rst

 which yields a `specutils.Spectrum1D` object that you can manipulate however you wish.
-You can then load the modified spectrum back into the notebook via the API described in :ref:`api-import`.
+You can then load the modified spectrum back into the notebook via the API described in :ref:`specviz-import-api`.

 Alternatively, if you want more control over Specviz, you can access it the via the lower-level application interface that connects to the ``glue-jupyter``